girishmodgil/compute-code/README.md

 * __infection_modeling__ is a folder containing an example of S-I-R infection modeling and data wrangling using publicly available data to draw some conclusions about cases and deaths from Covid 19.

-* __eigenvalues__ is a work in progress notebook to go over some liner algebra concepts
+* __eigenvalues_and_clustering__ is a work in progress notebook to go over some concepts for eigenvalues and k-means clustering